brennanfee/winfiles/installation-steps.md

 ## Step 1: Install Windows & Run Updates

 This is a manual step.
-During installation, Windows should be connected to your Microsoft account.
 Reboot as needed and run updates as many times as necessary in order to be "fully" updated.

 ## Step 2: Run the 00-pull Script

 This script will initialize Git and clone this repository.

 1. Open PowerShell as an Administrator
+2. Run `Set-ExecutionPolicy Unrestricted -Scope CurrentUser -Force -ErrorAction Ignore`
-2. Run `iex ((iwr -UseBasicParsing -Uri 'https://git.io/fjBQX').Content)`
+3. Run `iex ((iwr -UseBasicParsing -Uri 'https://git.io/fjBQX').Content)`
-3. Close PowerShell
+4. Close PowerShell

-If desired, instead of relying on the PowerShell aliases iex and iwr, you can run the following instead:

-`Invoke-Expression ((Invoke-WebRequest -UseBasicParsing -Uri 'https://git.io/fjBQX').Content)`

 Lastly, if it is preferred to do this step manually, you can.
 Some people feel it is a security risk to run scripts from the web and as such want to avoid that practice.
 In